olihawkins/nicar-2026-polars/readme.md

 We are going to work with Polars in a Jupyter Notebook.

-If you're using a NICAR laptop, open a terminal on your Mac and paste the following command.
+If you're using a NICAR Mac laptop, open the terminal app in the dock and paste the following command.

 ```zsh
 cd ~/Desktop/hands_on_classes/20260305-thursday-analyzing-election-data-with-polars-and-python/